Selecting a Healthy Cooking Oil and Reusing it SafelyUpdated: May 19, 2017healthy fats

 Even if procedures are supposedly in place to prevent the continual reuse of disgustingly rancid cooking oil, restaurant managers frequently ignore them and push the envelope as much as possible to keep cooking oil costs down.

 While this vegetable oil is great for fueling automobiles, it’s not at all good for your health, certainly not as a healthy cooking oil!

 The scary truth is that restaurant cooking oil is rancid before it is even used and this is because the oils of choice are factory processed and high in polyunsaturates – oils that were never designed to be heated at all much less fried in.

 The cheap oils of choice for restaurant frying are canola or soy oils – both already rancid from factory processing even if marketed as transfat free.
 In addition, both canola and soy oil are most likely genetically modified unless organic and what restaurant uses organic cooking oil?
 Not even Chipotle last time I called and checked.

 You see, it doesn’t really matter if a restaurant serves a meal of sustainable organic fare sourced locally.
-If it’s cooked in soy or canola oil, which is what Chipotle uses for everything except the chips (which are fried in sunflower oil which a no-no polyunsaturate for cooking too), then the meal is going to make you feel terrible later anyway – at least it makes me feel terrible which is why I don’t value eating at Chipotle over any other standard restaurant.
+If it’s cooked in soy or canola oil, which is what Chipotle uses for everything except the chips (which are fried in refined sunflower oil which a no-no polyunsaturate for cooking too), then the meal is going to make you feel terrible later anyway – at least it makes me feel terrible which is why I don’t value eating at Chipotle over any other standard restaurant.

 But Wait!
 Isn’t Canola Monounsaturated Like Olive Oil?